 Leaf or needle arrangement, size, shape, and texture

-Dark green leaves seldom develop good fall color.
+Dark blue-green to medium green in summer, thick-textured leaves seldom develop good fall color.

 Flower arrangement, shape, and size